The sesamoids are two pea-shaped bones found in the ball of the foot, underneath the big toe joint. These small bones have two big jobs to do.

 - Injection of a steroidal medication to reduce swelling.

-- Wear shoes with cushioning that are soft-soled and low-heeled to relieve stress.
+- Wear shoes with cushioning that are soft-soled and low-heeled to relieve stress on the foot.

 If symptoms persist, you may need to wear a removable brace on the leg for 4-6 weeks to give the inflammation time to subside and the bones to heal.